GuildOfWeavers/AirAssembly/bin/README.md

 | constraints          | An array of constraint descriptors with metadata for the defined transition constraints. |
 | inputShapes          | Shapes of all input registers for the instance of the computation. |

-`Verifier` exposes the following methods:
+`VerificationContext` exposes the following methods:

 * **evaluateConstraintsAt**(x: `bigint`, rValues: `bigint[]`, nValues: `bigint[]`, sValues: `bigint[]`): `bigint[]`</br>
   Returns an array of values resulting from evaluating transition constraints at point `x`.
 For example, if the computation is defined by a single transition constraint, an array with one value will be returned.
 The meaning of the parameters is as follows: